Yusuf Alli

-Yusuf Alli (born 28 July 1960 in Lagos) is a retired Nigerian long jumper, and three-time Olympian.
+Yusuf Alli (born 28 July 1960) is a retired Nigerian long jumper, and three-time Olympian.
 He is best known for his gold medal at the 1990 Commonwealth Games.

 His personal best is 8.27 metres, achieved at the 1989 African Championships in Athletics in Lagos, the Nigerian record.
 He also achieved 8.39 metres at the Commonwealth Games (1990).
 He jumped in college for the University of Missouri where he still holds the school records for the long jump - both indoor and outdoor (set in 1984 and 1983 respectively).